OpenUserJS/OpenUserJS.org/views/includes/documents/Tampermonkey-for-Opera.md

 ![Screenshot of Tampermonkey dashboard][tampermonkeyOperaScreenshot3]

 In the Dashboard, the "Installed scripts" tab is the main place to manage your userscripts.
-The numbered circle to the left of each script shows you the order they run in, and whether they are enabled *(green)* or disabled *(red)* - click it to toggle the status.
-You can also uninstall userscripts *(trash can icon)*, or check for new updates *(click the "last updated" date)*.
+The number to the left of each script shows you the order they run in, and whether they are enabled *(green)* or disabled *(red)* - click it to toggle the status.
+You can also uninstall userscripts *(trash can icon)*, check for new updates *(click the "last updated" date)*, change the script order *(click and drag the hamburger button under the Sort column)*, and some other icons related to the script management.

 ### Trouble shooting